 The monthly dollar amount the member agrees to pay the AFC home provider for room and board, as documented on Form 2327.

-The arrangements for a trust fund if the Home and Community-based Services (HCBS) STAR+PLUS Waiver (SPW) member requests such service from the AFC home provider.
+The arrangements for a trust fund if the STAR+PLUS Home and Community Based Services (HCBS) program member requests such service from the AFC home provider.

 An inventory of the AFC member’s personal belongings.

-The names, addresses and telephone numbers of the persons to be notified in an emergency, including the member's physician, family members and/or responsible person/guardian.
+The names, addresses and telephone numbers of the persons to be notified in an emergency, including the member's physician, family members and/or AR or guardian.

 Any special habits and needs of the member and any special arrangements or agreements between the member and the AFC home provider.